mstksg/inCode/copy/entries/hamilton-1.md

 !!!hamilton1/Hamilton.hs "vec2r" "r2vec" "vec2l"
 ```

-Remember that it is necessary to switch because *ad* requires our vectors to be
+These are necessary because *ad* requires our vectors to be *Functors*, but `R`
-*Functors*, but `R` and `L` from *hmatrix* are not your typical Hask Functors.
+and `L` from *hmatrix* are not your typical Hask Functors.
+One nice thing is
-One nice thing is that because they both use TypeLits to get their sized
+that because they both use *TypeLits* to get their sized parameters, we can get
-parameters, we can get type-safe conversions that preserve their size
+type-safe conversions that preserve their size information!
-information!

 Also, even though *ad* gives our second-order Jacobian as an $m \times n \times
 n$ tensor, we really want it as a n-vector of $m \times n$ matrices -- that's